pyroesp/pyroesp.github.io/_posts/2020-12-26-PlayStation-pedal-controller.md

 }
 ```

-I've put a system in to detect if the button is normal open or normal closed.
+I've set the code up so that you can use either a normal open or normal closed button.
+You just need to set the button up with the defines first.

 You need 2 bytes to represent all the controller buttons.
 Depending on which controller button you want to press through the pedal, you need to clear/set the correct bit in these bytes.